Visual Time Series Forecasting: An Image-driven Approach: Experiments

-\textbf{VisualAE}: This is the proposed method as discussed in Section \ref{sec:method}.
-We train on images with size $64\times64$.
+This is the proposed method as discussed in Section \ref{sec:method}.
+We train on images with size $80\times80$.
 We use a batch size of $128$ and early stopping after 15 consecutive non-improving validation epochs to avoid overfitting during training.
-We start with a learning rate of $0.1$, which is decayed by a factor of $0.1$ (till $1\mathrm{e}{-4}$) after every 5 validation epochs with no improvement.
+We start with a learning rate of $0.1$, which is decayed by a factor of $0.1$ (till $1\mathrm{e}{-4}$) after every 5 non-improving validation epochs.